Stakeholder Organizations

 - Association des personnes vivant avec une surdité de Laval (APVSL)

-- Association sportive des sourds du Québec
+- Association sportive des sourds du Québec (ASSQ)

-- Canadian Association of the Deaf / Association des Sourde du Canada
+- Association des Sourds du Canada (ASC-CAD)

-- Canada Deaf Sports Association
+- Canada Deaf Grassroots Movement (CDGM)

 - Centre de la communauté sourde du Montréal métropolitain (CCSMM)